matty-tran/DH110-2021F-MattyTran/assignment06/README.md

 The wireflows/ low-fidelity prototype off of which this user interface is based can be found [here.](https://github.com/matty-tran/DH110-2021F-MattyTran/blob/main/assignment05/README.md)

-N.B. only the mobile wallet user interface is
+N.B. only the mobile wallet user interface is detailed below, however, the map planner from the wireframes is not.